 I have experience working with people with a wide range of presenting issues and from all walks of life.
 As well as my private practise i have worked in a general low cost counselling service, a Bereavement service, provided counselling within a prison and facilitated therapy groups and offered counselling in a psychosis rehabilitation service

 On top of my core counselling training I continue to develop professionally, I have done various training's including working with complex trauma, mindfulness, working at relational depth, abuse, supervision and managing risk.
 I continue to learn and grow and stay relevant within the counselling world.

 I partake in regular supervision with a fully qualified highly experienced supervisor.

-I am a registered member of the British association of counsellors and psychotherapists (BACP).
+I am a registered accredited member of the British association of counsellors and psychotherapists (BACP).
 I abide by there ethical code and am answerable to there complaints procedure.
 To become a registered BACP member you must pass there certificate of proficiency and maintain a consistent record of professional development.
 To become accredited you must submit a comprehensive example of your work that shows you work to the high standards set out to achieve accreditation to find out more please visit the BACP website

 My personal development is important to me so i have regular personal therapy.